 Successful applicants must comply with the terms and conditions in the award document.
-The General Terms and Conditions for DOE SBIR and STTR Grants and the National Policy Assurances To Be Incorporated As Award Terms are located at http://grants.pr.doe.gov.
+The General Terms and Conditions for DOE SBIR and STTR Grants, the DOE Special Terms and Conditions for Use in Most Grants and Cooperative Agreements, and the National Policy Assurances To Be Incorporated As Award Terms are located at http://managment.energy.gov/business_doe/business_forms.htm.

-2. Cooperative Research and Development Agreements
+2. Cooperative Research and Development Agreements.